angelguerrero7051/github-portfolio/sleep-health-analysis/README.md

 ### 1. Data Cleaning and Preparation

-[cite_start]The NHANES dataset was filtered to include participants aged 18 or older with complete data for the variables of interest[cite: 14, 57].
+The NHANES dataset was filtered to include participants aged 18 or older with complete data for the variables of interest.

 ```r
 # Load libraries